Combinatorics of quasi-hereditary structures: Path algebras of type TEXT

 \begin{cor} Let $n\geq 1 $.
-Then $\qhstr(\Lambda_n)$ and the Tamari lattice of size $n$ are isomorphic as partially ordered sets. \end{cor} \begin{proof} As explained in the proof of Lemma \ref{lem:binary-trees-adapted} our notion of decreasing and increasing relations coincide with the one of \cite{CPP19}.
+Then $\qhstr(\Lambda_n)$ and the Tamari lattice of size $n$ are isomorphic as partially ordered sets.
+We have that $|\qhstr(\Lambda_n)| = c_n = \frac{1}{n+1} { \binom{2n}{n} }$ is the Catalan number. \end{cor} \begin{proof} As explained in the proof of Lemma \ref{lem:binary-trees-adapted} our notion of decreasing and increasing relations coincide with the one of \cite{CPP19}.
 The result is then a consequence of \cite[Proposition~41]{CPP19}.
 Note that $\operatorname{char}$ is a morphism of posets by Lemma \ref{lem-qhstr-poset}.
 Moreover, it is well known that $\phi$ is also a morphism of posets if the set of binary trees is endowed with the usual partial ordered induced by rotations. \end{proof}